mkuthan/mkuthan.github.io/_posts/2023-09-27-unified-batch-streaming.md

 ```
 TollBoothBatchJob \
     --effectiveDate=2014-09-04
     --boothEntryTable=...
     --boothExitTabel=...
     --vehicleRegistrationTable=...
 ```

+The sources of the pipelines are remarkably different.
+Streaming expects streams of near real-time data to deliver low latency results.
+Batch requires efficient and cheap access to historical data to process large volumes of data at once.

-### Outputs
+### Sinks

-Regardless of the source of data the pipeline calculates similar statistics, for example:
+Regardless of the source of data, batch and streaming pipelines calculate similar statistics, for example:

 * Count the number of vehicles that enter a toll booth.
 * Report total time for each vehicle

 The streaming job aggregates results in short windows to achieve low latency.
 It publishes statistics as streams of events for downstream real-time data pipelines.
+The streaming pipeline also detects vehicles with expired registrations, it's more valuable than fraud detection in a daily batch.

 ```
 TollBoothStreamingJob \
-    --boothEntryStatsTopic=...
+    --entryStatsTopic=...
     --totalVehicleTimeTopic=...
+    --vehiclesWithExpiredRegistrationTopic=...
 ```

 The batch job aggregates statistics in much larger windows to achieve better accuracy.